-- If you have concerns, or if you would like to contact us about misconduct by a visiting author or creator, please email email@example.com and firstname.lastname@example.org.
+- If you have concerns, or if you would like to contact us about misconduct by a visiting author, please email email@example.com and firstname.lastname@example.org.

 - If you think a child is in immediate danger, don't delay – call the police on 999 or call NSPCC on 0808 800 5000, straight away.

-Download our full Code of Conduct Document for organisations (at the bottom of this page) and read our Code of Conduct for authors
+You can download our full Code of Conduct Document for organisations (at the bottom of this page) and read our Code of Conduct for authors.

 Procedure for reporting misconduct connected to SBT’s author directory or Live Literature programme, including sexual harassment or sexual assault

 Scottish Book Trust is aware of conversations happening globally and in many creative industries about sexual assault and misconduct, concerning both historic and current events.
-Our policy set out below gives information on how to contact us regarding any such issues.
+Our policy below gives information on how to contact us about this.